HadleySo/NetID-Activate/README.md

 #### Session
 `SESSION_KEY`: Set the 32 byte cookie secret key. eg `openssl rand -base64 32 | head -c 32; echo`
+`SESSION_AGE`: Optional, defaults to access token lifespan.
+Set the maximum age of a session before the user must reauthenticate

 #### Hostname and Port
 `SERVER_PORT`: What port on localhost Go should listen to